-This study examines social policy regarding several groups in American society which are labelled by and which receive service from various health care systems.
-These include the aged, the “disabled” (deaf blind, mentally and emotionally disabled, and even addicted).
-Students examine the social construction of such labels and current policies applying to these groups at both the federal and local levels.
+This study examines social policy regarding the aged in American society.
+Students examine the social construction of aging in American society and current policies applying to the aged at both the federal and local levels.
 Among specific policies considered are those related to employment and retirement, income maintenance, health insurance, health care, institutionalization and family support systems.
 Cross-cultural national and historical variations in social policy are also considered.
-The study also examines intersectionality—how belonging to two or more such labelled groups changes identity and service.

 This course is highly recommended for students, such as social workers, with prior background and/or training in human services but with no previous experience working with military or veteran populations.
 Topics include the reasons for enlisting in the military, the effects of military training, formal and informal military structures, military hierarchy, military terminology, active duty military and veterans in work and educational environments, and the effects of military service on later life.
 This course is required for the Veterans Services advanced certificate program.
 This course was previously POL-623004.